 - build confidence in social situations and giving presentations.

-Cost: £150.
+Cost: £75 per young person.
 Some places are funded by Action for Stammering Children.

 The Fluency Trust, based in Swindon, runs a 'Teens Challenge' course for ages 13 to 17 every July.
 Courses combine speech therapy with outdoor activities like climbing, abseiling, kayaking and surfing.
 It aims to help young people develop confidence and manage stammering.

 Cost: Free (funded by the Fluency Trust charity or the NHS).
 Or you can choose to fund yourself.